Leon740/Leon740/README.md

 ### Front-end Engineer at RE Partners -> Citi Bank

-Sep 2024 - present | 8 months | New York
+Sep 2024 - Present | 8 months | New York

 RE Partners is a top consulting company, which clients are Citi Bank, Gym Shark, New York Times.